 Human resources are the core of any software and technology services business.
 Prodigy's two track strategy is a key enabler in its ability to attract and retain top talent.
 The most experienced and skilled technologists seek interesting work, opportunities to gain experience with trending developments, competitive compensation, a financial upside and a collegial environment.
 Prodigy's set of new ventures participate in the latest technology trends.
 Interesting work opportunities are provided to staff by redeploying to, or timesharing between, the services business and the ventures businesses, with a range of potential experience-building roles.
 Prodigy strives to keep compensation levels competitive, and its activity in the client staff augmentation business ensures that its market knowledge is current.
-It is anticipated that in the future Prodigy will also offer performance incentive options to top performing personnel.
+Prodigy also offers performance incentive options to top performing personnel.
 A collegial environment is fostered with a relaxed work environment and a minimal hands-on management layer.